MƒH In the Watches of the Night

 Moments from History

-Den Freunden in Den Bodensee in der Schweiz, Deutschland und Österreich gewidmet.
-Stark bleiben.
+Den Freunden in Dänemark, Schottland und Deutschland, und auch den Bodensee in der Schweiz, gewidmet.

 In the Watches of the Night

 In every century, there is war, famine, insurrection and destruction, victory for one, defeat for another.
-Onward marches the violent truth and reality of human nature.
+The violent truth and reality of human nature marches ever onward.

 The Second World War gave way to overall peace in Europe between the major powers.
 That does not sidestep the Cold War, nor does it sidestep the repugnant Balkan Wars.
-Russia’s invasion of a peaceful, sovereign nation on 22 April 2022 brought we older people back into contact with a phrase we had long thought we would not hear again… War in Europe.
+Russia’s ruthless invasion of the sovereign nation of Ukraine on 22 April 2022 brought we older people back into contact with a phrase we had long thought we would not hear again… War in Europe.

 And the watches of the night, are also the exclusive preserve of millions, especially those, often, very young people, who are charged with rebuilding their shattered nations.